If you like Empty Mirror and would like to support it, thank you! Here are some ways to do that.

 Leave a comment

-Please share your thoughts on the work we feature!
+Please share your thoughts on the work featured on Empty Mirror.

 Let me know what you think!

-Is there something you like – or don’t like – about the Empty Mirror site?
+Is there something you like — or don’t like — about the Empty Mirror site?
 Do you have ideas or want to volunteer?
-I’d love to hear your thoughts.
+I’d love to hear from you.
 Email me here.

 Empty Mirror would be nothing without its readers.
 I thank you from the bottom of my heart for your interest and for your support.

 Wondering what expenses EM incurs?
 Here are the major ones.
-Currently, income doesn’t cover expenses.
+Currently, income doesn’t come close to meeting expenses.

 - domain names